wpcodefactory/wpcodefactory-helper/readme.txt

 3. Start by visiting "Settings > WPFactory" from your admin dashboard.

 == Changelog ==

+= 1.5.6 - 07/12/2023 =
+* Fix "PHP Deprecated:  Automatic conversion of false to array is deprecated in alg-wpcodefactory-helper-site-key-functions.php".

 = 1.5.5 - 06/12/2023 =
 * Fix possible error: Failed to open stream: HTTP request failed.